grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 The two lessons from this are:

-1. When I stop triangulating along one axis, I may still need to triangulate along others.
+1. When I stop triangulating along one axis, I may still need to triangulate along the others.
 1. Triangulation allows me to take smaller steps when I *need* to and when I don't, I use another approach.
 There are many things I don't triangulate.

 I hope that, by showing you this example, I made a more compelling case for triangulation.
 I'd like to stop here, leaving the rest of this exercise for the reader.